AIWintermuteAI/aXeleRate/README.md

 If installing in Anaconda environment, make sure you have necessary CUDA/CUDNN version installed in that environment to use GPU for training.

+###  :question: F.A.Q.

+Q: I trained a YOLO model, but it doesn't run on K210 with MaixPy firmware.

+A: While there can be a lot of reasons for that (memory constrains is one of them), master branch of aXeleRate trains YOLOv3 model, which shows better convergence, especially for datasets with smaller objects and non-square image sizes.
+There is a [PR for adding YOLOv3 support](https://github.com/sipeed/MaixPy/pull/451) to MaixPy (where you can also see my comparisons of the two), but it is not merged at the moment.
+There are two options you can choose to train the model, that can run on K210 MaixPy:
+- switch to legacy branch on aXeleRate with ```git switch legacy-yolov2``` (if you are running the training locally you will also need to re-install aXeleRate after that with ```pip install -e .```.
+The trained model should be compatible with current MaixPy.
+- use [this pre-compiled firmware](https://drive.google.com/file/d/1q1BcWA8GiTQ_3Q9vYkSysRvGD62K2zh4/view?usp=sharing) with experimental support for YOLOv3 (examples included) or compile your own from [this PR's branch](https://github.com/sipeed/MaixPy/pull/451).

 ###  :computer: Project Story

 aXeleRate started as a personal project of mine for training YOLOv2 based object detection networks and exporting them to .kmodel format to be run on K210 chip.
 I also needed to train image classification networks.
 And sometimes I needed to run inference with Tensorflow Lite on Raspberry Pi.
 As a result I had a whole bunch of disconnected scripts each had somewhat overlapping functionality.
 So, I decided to fix that and share the results with other people who might have similar workflows.